EleutherAI/basin-volume/README.md

 * `props`, `mults`, `logabsint`: pieces of estimation calculation (for debugging)

 Preconditioners are not yet supported for this interface.

+### Cache mode

+This setting controls how the original (unperturbed, center-of-basin) model outputs are cached:
+* `None`: (default) compute original-model outputs from scratch each iteration
+* `"cpu"`: keep original-model outputs on the CPU, moving to GPU in batches (slow...)
+* `"gpu"`: keep original-model outputs on the GPU (OOMs if val_size is too large)

 ## Usage (models from the paper)